snwh/paper-icon-theme/README.md

 The Paper icons can be downloaded from [here](https://github.com/snwh/paper-icon-theme/archive/master.zip).

-###Installing Paper
+###Building Paper

-You can build and install the theme from source or run the included install script.

-    bash autogen.sh
+Build the Paper icon themes from source:

+    ./autogen.sh
     make
     sudo make install

-Or run the provided interactive installation script which will walk you through installing Paper:

-    bash install-icon-theme.sh
+###Installing Paper

+Alternatively you may install Paper with the provided installation script:

+    ./install-icon-theme.sh

 -----------